qvest-digital/kotlin-vertx-ha-playground/README.md

 # kotlin-vertx-ha-playground
-Test project for testing of HA feature of vert.x in kotlin
+Test project for testing of HA feature of vert.x in kotlin.

-This features an vert.x hazelcast cluster in docker-compose with 2 nodes.
+This features an vert.x hazelcast cluster with fatjars in docker-compose with 2 containers with one vertx node each.

 To start the test cluster run
 ```
  docker-compose up -d
 ```

 To rebuild and start the test cluster run
 ```
  docker-compose up -d --build
 ```

 To show the log output run

 ```